Centurion, South Africa: Government

 The Railway Safety Regulator (RSR) previously had its head office in Lake Buena Vista Building in Centurion.
+Other government entities located in Centurion include the Independent Communications Authority of South Africa (ICASA) and the South African Civil Aviation Authority (SACAA).

 Residential areas

 Centurion has one of the most secure golf estate in South Africa.
 The Centurion Golf Estate is about 2 km from Supersport Park.
 There are many other secure estates close by such as the Irene Estate and the Southdowns Estate.

 Tourism

 Places such as Irene Farms and Supersport Park are the main tourism attractions.